 Beth J. Asch and John D. Winkler, Ensuring Language Capability in the Intelligence Community: What is the Best Mix of Military, Civilians, and Contractors?RAND (TR-1284), 2013

 Susan M. Gates, Geoffrey McGovern, Ivan Waggoner, John D. Winkler, Ashley Pierson, Lauren Andrews, Peter Buryk, Supporting Employers in the Reserve Operational Forces Era: Are Changes Needed to Reservists' Employment Rights Legislation?RAND (RR-152), 2011

 John D. Winkler, "Developing an Operational Reserve: A Policy and Historical Context and the Way Forward," Joint Forces Quarterly, 59((4)), 2010

 Jennifer C. Buck, Thomas L. Bush, Barbara A. Bicksler, Karen L. McKenney, John D. Winkler "The New Guard and Reserve," in John D. Winkler and Barbara Bicksler (Eds.), The New Guard and Reserve, Falcon Books, 2010

 Bernard D. Rostker, Susan Hosek, and John D. Winkler (Study Co-Directors), Sexual Orientation and U.S. Military Personnel Policy: An Update of RAND's 1993 Study, RAND (MG-1056-OSD), 2010

-John D. Winkler, R. Wayne Spruell, Thomas L. Bush, and Gary L. Crone "A," in Barbara A. Bicksler, Curtis L. Gilroy, and John T. Warner (Eds.), The All Volunteer Force: Thirty Years of Service, Brassey's Inc., 2004
+John D. Winkler, R. Wayne Spruell, Thomas L. Bush, and Gary L. Crone "A "Continuum of Service" for the All-Volunteer Force," in Barbara A. Bicksler, Curtis L. Gilroy, and John T. Warner (Eds.), The All Volunteer Force: Thirty Years of Service, Brassey's Inc., 2004